Peter Hunt (literary critic)

-Peter Hunt (born 1945) is a British scholar who is Professor Emeritus in English and children's literature at Cardiff University, UK.
+Peter Hunt (born 1945) is a British scholar who is professor emeritus in English and children's literature at Cardiff University, UK, and adjunct professor in the School of English at Dublin City University.

 Hunt was a pioneer of the academic study of children's literature as a literary, rather than educational, discipline at university level, and 'he has been instrumental in creating a world network of those whose research concerns are located in this domain'.
 The courses that he ran at Cardiff from 1985 were the first of their kind in the UK.
-He has lectured on children's literature at over 150 universities, colleges and to learned societies in 23 countries, and over the past few years he has been Visiting Professor at Trinity College, Dublin, Università Ca’Foscari Venice, Newcastle University and Hollins University, Roanoke VA, USA.
+He has lectured on children's literature at over 150 universities, colleges and to learned societies in 23 countries, and over the past few years he has been visiting professor at Trinity College, Dublin, Università Ca’Foscari Venice, Newcastle University and Hollins University, Roanoke VA, USA.

-He has written or edited 26 books and over 500 papers, reference book entries, and reviews on the subject.
+He has written or edited 38 books and over 600 papers, reference book entries, and reviews on the subject.
 His books have been translated into Arabic, Chinese, Danish, Greek, Japanese, Korean, Persian, Portuguese (Brazil) and Serbian.
-In 1995 he was given the Distinguished Scholarship Award from the International Association for the Fantastic in the Arts, and in 2003 the Brothers Grimm Award for services to children's literature, from the International Institute for Children's Literature, Osaka.
+In 1995 he was given the Distinguished Scholarship Award from the International Association for the Fantastic in the Arts, in 2003 the Brothers Grimm Award for services to children's literature, from the International Institute for Children's Literature, Osaka., in 2018 a Lifetime Achievement Award from the Universita degli Suor Orsula Benincasa, Naples, and in 2020 the Anne Devereaux Jordan Award for Distinguished Service to Children's Literature from the Children's Literature Association, USA.